afonzeca/arun/README.md

 When you call Arun, it does the following (It's not Black Magic :D)

 1) Configures and get di DI Container, starts the "ConsoleInput" and processes the parameters
-2) Check the white list to verify that the DOMAIN:ACTION received from CLI can be called
-3) Inject some dependencies from container
+2) Inject some dependencies from container
-4) Make some security checks on parameters (e.g. strips some characters and other checks) - CODE WRITTEN BUT NOT SUPPORTED YET
+3) Make some security checks on parameters (e.g. strips some characters and other checks) - CODE WRITTEN BUT NOT SUPPORTED YET
-5) By using reflection analyzes the structure of the ACTION requests (e.g. type hinting of parameters and number of them)
+4) By using reflection analyzes the structure of the ACTION requests (e.g. type hinting of parameters and number of them)
+5) Check if the annotations define a Class or Method as "Enabled" (otherwise Help will be showed and the program ends).
-6) Gets the class corresponding to DOMAIN (in our case "table"), uses a factory to instantiate it and the call method "ACTION" (e.g. "create")
+6) If check passed, the framework gets the class corresponding to DOMAIN (in our case "table"), it uses a factory to instantiate the class
-7) Inside the method ACTION Arun injects the parameters passed (and if required also dependencies from container)
+8) Inside the method ACTION (e.g. create) Arun injects the parameters passed (and if required also dependencies from container to the constructor)
-8) The method called "ACTION" is called...
+9) The method "ACTION" (e.g. create) is called...
-9) If something wrong a contextual help will be displayed (by using reflection it will describe the DOMAIN and ACTIONS according to the parameters passed)
+10) If something goes wrong a contextual help will be displayed (by using reflection the framework will describe the DOMAIN and ACTIONS according to the parameters passed and annotations)

-Arun is written using S.O.L.I.D. principles, some 12factors principles and full OOP approach!
+Arun is written respecting S.O.L.I.D. principles (ehm...
+I try to respect them at my best ;-) ), some 12factors principles and full OOP approach!

 Feel free to browse the code, it's full documented!

 _Note for developers_